Managing a family's wealth requires careful thought and judgment.

 We keep our Privacy Notice under regular review and will place any updates on this page.
-This notice was last updated in May 2019.
+This notice was last reviewed in July 2021.

 Fry Family Office Ltd are committed to providing the highest standards and quality of financial advice.
 As a firm, we take the requirements of the FCA very seriously, in particular the requirement to Treat Customers Fairly (TCF).
 We strive to do this in respect of everything we do.